 Tomorrow’s generation is intensely competitive, fiercely autonomous and does not conform within the framework of acceptable social norms.
 The millennials’ way of living is radically different from that of their parents.
 Many young people do not feel the need to get married and start a family.
 With work becoming an overarching priority, children are rarely a part of the equation.
 Housing that can be shared with friends or co-workers, especially a home that can also be used as an office is expected to be a popular choice.

-Space efficiency is the new buzzword in architectural circles, and buildings are now expected to be not only more efficient in terms of space and energy, but also healthier and more sustainable for future generations.
+Space efficiency is the new buzzword in architectural trends, and buildings are now expected to be not only more efficient in terms of space and energy, but also healthier and more sustainable for future generations.
 A bedroom may convert into an office space in the daytime or a dining area may double up as a conference room.
 There is, therefore, a growing trend toward minimalistic spaces that are flexible and multifunctional.
 Buildings are expected to be true to their purpose, and to fulfil a multitude of objectives rather than just one.

 Sustainable Building Themes